The Red List of Trains in Japan

 History

-The 201 series was developed by Japanese National Railways as eco-friendly train after the oil prices skyrocketed because of the 1973 Arab–Israeli War.
-In order to reduce consumption of electricity, which Japan heavily relies on power plants using fossil fuel, the 201 series has various new features such as new traction systems and regenerative brakes.
-However, only about 1,000 carriages were introduced, as JNR ran out of money.
-Even so, the 201 series is recognised as one of the most important train in JNR history.
+The 201 series was developed by Japanese National Railways as eco-friendly train after the oil prices skyrocketed caused by the 1973 Arab–Israeli War.
+In order to reduce consumption of electricity, which Japan heavily relies on power plants using fossil fuel, the 201 series had various new features such as new traction systems and regenerative brakes.
+However, only about 1,000 carriages were introduced simply because JNR ran out of money.
+Even so, the 201 series has been recognised as one of the most important train in JNR history.

 In the west, about 200 carriages were introduced to Tokaido Main and San-yo Main Lines (stopping services), and later expanded to Kosei Line in Kyoto Prefecture and Fukuchiyama Line in Hyogo Prefecture.
-They were dramatically refurbished, and transferred to Osaka Loop and Kansai (Yamatoji) Lines by 2006.
-However, those on Osaka Loop Line was replaced with 323 series in 2019.
-A few were also used for Osaka Higashi Line services until 2022.
+They were dramatically refurbished and transferred to Osaka Loop and Kansai (Yamatoji) Lines by 2006, and they retired in 2025.

 Photos